Learn more about our Advertising Disclosure

 • Chicago is considered to be safer than Newark with a safety index of 33.87 vs Newark’s 24.76.

-• Air quality in Chicago is good, and in Newark it's good.
+• Air quality in Chicago is Good, and in Newark it’s Good.

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies you’re considering have one and that it’s current.
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 • State regulator: You can check the status of a Illinois moving license through the state’s public utilities commission.

-• Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Chicago.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Chicago without delay.
+You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+• Moving company insurance: State laws differ on mover insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago